-Map 4: Study area in 1877 showing house of George Winter just northwest of the study area (Walker and Miles 1877).
+Map 4: Study area in 1877 showing house of George Winter at the west end of the study area (Walker and Miles 1877).

-Map 5: Study area on 1909 topographic map showing two structures on Hurontario Street west of the study area property (Department of Militia and Defence 1909).
+Map 5: Study area on the 1909 topographic map showing two structures on Hurontario Street west of the study area property (Department of Militia and Defence 1909).